-Ok, we have a module and tools ready now, let’s try to run simulation on the module and see if it works as expected.
+Ok, we have a module and tools ready now, let’s try to run a simulation on the module and see if it works as expected.
 In order to simulate the module, we need to give some input to the module, how we do that?
 The answer is, we need to create a test bench!
-The test bench will generate the necessary inputs for the module under analysis (Here “mymodule”).
-A test bench is nothing but another Verilog module which generates some signals and feed it to the module under test.
-During simulation, the test bench should be a “top module” (top level module) with no I/O ports.
+The test bench will generate the necessary inputs for the module under analysis (Here “myModule”).
+A test bench is nothing but another Verilog module that generates some signals and feeds it to the module under test.
+During the simulation, the test bench should be a “top module” (top-level module) with no I/O ports.
 But when it comes to implementation on real FPGA, the “top module” can have I/O ports and test benches won’t be the top modules there (we will talk about this in detail later).
 So here goes the test bench code.

 module myModule_tb(); wire out; reg clock; always begin #1 clock =!clock; end initial begin //Initialize clock clock = 0; //End simulation #10 $finish; end myModule notGate(clock, out); endmodule

 Let me break this down for you.

 The test bench is just another module, with no I/O ports as I mentioned earlier.
 I have created a wire named “out” and a reg named “clock”.
 We will create a clock on reg “clock” by periodically inverting it and feed it to the input (port A) of myModule.
 The wire “out” is connected to the output port (port B) of myModule.
 The result should appear on the wire “out” in the simulation.

 The “always” block is something worth special mention here.
 As the name implies, “always” block will keep on executing as long as the simulation is running.
 In real-world designs, “always” blocks are a little more complicated with sensitivity lists, etc….
 But for this simulation, the simplest form of “always” should suffice.
 I’ll discuss this in detail in later chapters.